UoMResearchIT/matlab-novice/episodes/06-func.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Learn how to write a function"
+- Learn how to write a function
-- "Define a function that takes arguments."
+- Define a function that takes arguments.
-- "Compare and contrast MATLAB function files with MATLAB scripts."
+- Compare and contrast MATLAB function files with MATLAB scripts.
-- "Recognize why we should divide programs into small, single-purpose functions."
+- Recognize why we should divide programs into small, single-purpose functions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How can I teach MATLAB to do new things?"
+- How can I teach MATLAB to do new things?
-- "How can I make programs I write more reliable and re-usable?"
+- How can I make programs I write more reliable and re-usable?

 ::::::::::::::::::::::::::::::::::::::::::::::::::